LukasGrebe/ha-addons/ebusd/DOCS.md

 You can add any command line options using the custom command line options field.
 Check the eBUSd wiki for all available options - https://github.com/john30/ebusd/wiki/2.-Run

-For example ` --initsend --dumpconfig`
+For example, `--initsend --dumpconfig`

 ## Network eBUS adapter support

 This release now fully supports wireless/network [eBUS adapters](https://adapter.ebusd.eu/index.en.html).
 The configuration options has changed from custom_device to network_device.

-For example `network_device: ens:Y.Y.Y.Y:9999`
+For example, `network_device: ens:Y.Y.Y.Y:9999`
-Where `Y.Y.Y.Y` is the address of the eBUS asapter.
+Where `Y.Y.Y.Y` is the address of the eBUS adapter.